sagnikchoudhury18/LLD-basics-and-Java-concepts/os-2.md

 }
 ```

-2. Use Thread Synchronization: There are several ways to ensure threads print numbers in order using thread synchronization techniques.
+### 2. Use Thread Synchronization: There are several ways to ensure threads print numbers in order using thread synchronization techniques.
 Below are the most common approaches:

-###a.
+#### a.
 Using synchronized and a Shared Lock

 ```java
 class NumberPrinter implements Runnable {